Taritsyn/WebMarkupMin/README.md

 Also supports minification of views of popular JavaScript template engines: [KnockoutJS](http://knockoutjs.com/), [Kendo UI MVVM](https://www.telerik.com/kendo-ui) and [AngularJS](https://angularjs.org/) 1.X.

-In addition, there are several modules that integrate this library into ASP.NET: WebMarkupMin.AspNet4.HttpModules (for ASP.NET 4.X and ASP.NET Web Pages), WebMarkupMin.AspNet4.Mvc (for ASP.NET MVC 3, 4 or 5), WebMarkupMin.AspNet4.WebForms (for ASP.NET Web Forms 4.X), WebMarkupMin.AspNetCore1 (for ASP.NET Core 1.X) and WebMarkupMin.AspNetCore2 (for ASP.NET Core 2.X).
+In addition, there are several modules that integrate this library into ASP.NET: WebMarkupMin.AspNet4.HttpModules (for ASP.NET 4.X and ASP.NET Web Pages), WebMarkupMin.AspNet4.Mvc (for ASP.NET MVC 3, 4 or 5), WebMarkupMin.AspNet4.WebForms (for ASP.NET Web Forms 4.X), WebMarkupMin.AspNetCore1 (for ASP.NET Core 1.X), WebMarkupMin.AspNetCore2 (for ASP.NET Core 2.X), WebMarkupMin.AspNetCore3 (for ASP.NET Core 3.1+), WebMarkupMin.AspNetCore5 (for ASP.NET Core 5.X) and WebMarkupMin.AspNetCore6 (for ASP.NET Core 6).

 You can try WebMarkupMin in action and experiment with different minification settings live on the [WebMarkupMin Online](http://webmarkupmin.apphb.com/) site.